Natisfaction/NaitOS/README.md

-# NaitOS

-*Developing an OS just for fun purposes!!!*

-## What is NaitOS???

-NaitOS is an Operating System, currently discontinued, based with *i386* architecture.

-At first, it was supposed to be a little challenge, but had became a really good passion.
+# NaitOS: my first self-developed OS.

+NaitOS is an Operating System based on i386 architecture, developed by me, a really passionate coder who loves low level coding.
+Right now I'm no longer writing more code for this OS, just because I moved on coding another UEFI-based OS with a friend of mine.

-## What are the current commands???
+# What are the commands NaitOS supports???

-Right now, the OS has the following command:
+The OS has the following command:
- - *help*    --> Displays the command list
+ - **help**    --> Displays the command list
- - *version* --> Displays the OS version
+ - **version** --> Displays the OS version
- - *calc*    --> Opens a basic calculator
+ - **calc**    --> Opens a basic calculator
- - *conv*    --> Opens a basic number converter
+ - **conv**    --> Opens a basic number converter
- - *cls*     --> Clears the screen
+ - **cls**     --> Clears the screen

 # Features implemented